-Beginning at the intersection of Carpenters Bayou and canal south of Kroger, west along canal to Cloverleaf Street, south along Cloverleaf to the easement between Hillsboro and Waxahachie, west along the easement between Hillsboro and Waxahachie, to the Ironwood Boulevard easement, north along the Ironwood Boulevard easement to the easement between Eagle Pass and Texarkana, east along the easement between Eagle Pass and Texarkana to Freeport, north along Freeport to Woodforest, east along Woodforest to St. Finans Way, north along St. Finans Way to the easement between Lantern and Maisemore, east along the easement between Lantern and Maisemore to Carpenters Bayou, south along Carpenters Bayou to point of beginning.
+Beginning at the intersection of Carpenters Bayou and canal south of Kroger, west along canal to Cloverleaf Street, south along Cloverleaf to the easement between Hillsboro and Waxahachie, west along the easement between Hillsboro and Waxahachie, to the Ironwood Boulevard easement, north along the Ironwood Boulevard easement, north along the Ironwood Boulevard easement to the easement between Eagle Pass and Texarkana, east along the easement between Eagle Pass and Texarkana to Freeport, north along Freeport to Woodforest, east along Woodforest to St. Finans Way, north along St. Finans Way to the easement between Lantern and Maisemore, east along the easement between Lantern and Maisemore to Carpenters Bayou, south along Carpenters Bayou to point of beginning.